Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: The Model

 \subsection{Semimartingale market model}

-We consider an $n$-dimensional return process described by a c\`{a}dl\`ag semimartingale $R:=(R_t)_{t\geq0}$.
-Let $(B^R,C^R,\nu^R)$ be the predictable characteristics of $R$ relative to a truncation function $h^R: \R^n\to\R^n$ (cf.\ Def.
-2.3 in \cite{JacodShiryaev}, pp.\ 75).
-Then, the canonical representation of $R$ is given by, $P$-a.s.,
+We consider an $n$-dimensional return process described by a c\`{a}dl\`ag semimartingale $R{=}(R_t)_{t\geq0}$.
+Let $(B,C,\nu)$ be the predictable characteristics of $R$ relative to a truncation function $h: \R^n\to\R^n$.
+Then, the canonical representation of $R$ is given by (cf.\ Theorem II.2.34 in \cite{JacodShiryaev}), $P$-a.s.